The History: KölnSkulptur #4–10

 Curator: Sculpture Committee

-With KölnSkulptur 1, the Skulpturenpark Köln is showing numerous outdoor sculptures by international artists.
-The exhibition was curated by the sculpture committee, which included Dr. Veit Loers, Dr. Eleonore Stoffel, Dr. Michael Stoffel and Prof. Dr. Armin Zweite.
+With KölnSkulptur #1, the Skulpturenpark Köln is showing numerous outdoor sculptures by national and international artists.
+The exhibition was curated by a sculpture committee that included Dr. Veit Loers, Dr. Eleonore Stoffel, Dr. Michael Stoffel and Prof. Dr. Armin Zweite.

 New positions within this exhibition: